focus-editor/focus/LOG.md

 - Fix the font unknown character glyph (try copying something from font-awesome)

 # DONE
++ Create a panel for the search
+    + Refactor animation into something more general
+    + Use the new animation struct for the search bar
+    + Slide in and out
+    + Refactor the input system so that there can be only one active global widget
+    + Make sure active widget is changed when activated as ui (on click)
+    + See if we can compress the common ui pieces of code
+    + Drag the slider
+    + Draw the input
+    + Type into input
+    + Draw sample results
+    + Ctrl+shift+L to temporarily enlarge (try with an animation?)
 + Footer: file name should occlude line numbers, not the other way around
 + Use Ctrl+1 and Ctrl+2 for switching panes
 + [bug] When finder is open, clicks on files in the dialog don't do anything